oslokommune/okctl/userdocs/src/help/manually-connecting-to-postgres.md

 ### Disable Early TCP Demux

-For now, early TCP Demux does not work when a pod has been connected to a security group.
+Doing the above step, i.e. connecting a pod to a security group, will make your liveness and readyness probes stop working.
+We can avoid this by disabling something called "Early TCP Demux".
 To ensure early TCP demux has been disabled, run the following command:

 ```bash
 kubectl patch daemonset aws-node \